-For vehicles with the Head-Up Display (HUD), some information concerning the operation of the vehicle is projected onto the windshield.
+If equipped with HUD, some information concerning the operation of the vehicle is projected onto the windshield.
 This includes but is not limited to the speedometer reading, rpm reading, transmission position, outside air temperature, compass heading, and a brief display of the current radio station, including XM information or CD track.
-It will also display turn-by-turn information if the vehicle has OnStar® service.

-The images are projected through the HUD lens located on the driver side of the instrument panel.
+It will also display Turn-by-Turn Navigation information if the vehicle has OnStar®.
+The images are projected through the HUD lens on the driver side of the instrument panel.

-Notice: If you try to use the HUD image as a parking aid, you may misjudge the distance and damage your vehicle.
+If you try to use the HUD image as a parking aid, you may misjudge the distance and damage your vehicle.
 Do not use the HUD image as a parking aid.

-The tap shift gear will also appear on the HUD if the vehicle has tap shift and it is active.
-The shift timing lights and a lateral acceleration (G-Force) indicator appear on ZL1 models only.
+The tap shift gear will appear on the HUD if the vehicle has tap shift and it is active.
+The shift timing lights and a lateral acceleration (G-Force) indicator may also appear.

-The HUD information can be displayed in one of three languages: English, French, or Spanish.
+The language of the HUD information displayed can be changed.
 The speedometer reading and other numerical values can be displayed in either English or metric units.

-The language selection is changed through the radio and the units of measurement selection is changed through the trip computer in the Driver Information Center (DIC).
+The language selection is changed through the radio and the units of measurement selection is changed through the trip computer in the

-See AM-FM Radio on page 7-8 and Driver Information Center (DIC) on page 5-26.
+Driver Information Center (DIC).
+See the Infotainment Manual and Driver Information Center (DIC) on page 5-25.